anonames-lair/HUBOL-EV-IV-Display/README.md

 2. Take the files in this repository and replace the corresponding ones in the original program
 3. Install required programs Acimut mentioned (also including `preproc.exe` and `gbagfx.exe` in your PATH environment variable)
 4. Once you have everything set up, follow the instructions for setting the offset in `config.mk` and renaming the rom to `CFRU.gba`
-5. Finally, you should be ready to compile by running `make` in the terminal
+5. Finally, you should be ready to compile by running `make` in the terminal, and a rom with the injection will appear in a folder called `build`